 When someone is killed due to the negligence of another, their representatives may be able to bring a wrongful death suit against the tortfeasor(s) that caused their death.
 If someone is injured but does not die, they may still be able to collect damages for things like lost wages, pain and suffering, medical bills, and other damages, but a wrongful death suit cannot be brought until after someone dies.
-If you think that your loved one may have died due to the fault of another, you should contact a skilled Georgia wrongful death attorney as soon as possible.
+If you think that your loved one may have died due to the fault of another, you should contact a skilled Atlanta wrongful death attorney as soon as possible.

 Wrongful Death in Georgia

 In most cases, damages for wrongful death amount to the full value of the person’s life.
 Georgia statute and case law states that the value of the life of the deceased will be shown by the evidence.
 A wrongful death claim only awards damages for the losses suffered by the deceased person.
 So even though a representative – such as a child of the deceased – brings the suit, it cannot consider the pain and loss suffered by the child.

 In the case at issue, a woman was injured in a car accident resulting in a coma.
 After the accident, her legal guardian filed a personal injury lawsuit against the car manufacturer, alleging faulty seatbelt and door locking mechanisms.
 The car manufacturer settled with plaintiff, and in exchange for the settlement the plaintiff’s representative released the company from any claims and damages, including a claim for wrongful death “inasmuch as [plaintiff] has not died…”